Linaro/works-on-woa/src/pages/en/contributing.md

 ## Games
 Contributions can be made directly to <a href="#how-to-contribute-via-github-games">the github project</a> or using a convenient <a href="#how-to-contribute-via-microsoft-forms-games">form process</a>.

-### How to contribute via Microsoft Forms (games)
+### How to contribute via Game request form

-Fill out the below form with your game test details.
-We recommend you contribute via the Microsoft Form and not via the Github unless you have some technical experience.
+Click the button 'Game request form' and fill out the below form with your game test details.
+We recommend you contribute via this form and not via the Github unless you have some technical experience.
 Scroll down to see more details on the defined schema and category definitions.

-<iframe width="800px" height= "480px" src= "https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR54qTg-u1FRHnQ3KYgdSD51UMDM4TFYzS1RUSUlHMjVRVkVUR0w5RlhJMC4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

-[Click here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR54qTg-u1FRHnQ3KYgdSD51UMDM4TFYzS1RUSUlHMjVRVkVUR0w5RlhJMC4u) to open the MS Form directly
+<a class="border-white border-2 px-4 py-2 rounded-xl hover:bg-white hover:text-black no-underline" href="/en/contributing/games">Game request form</a>

 ### How to contribute via GitHub (games)